 | Housing Advice Worker

-Central is currently recruiting for two part-time Housing Advice Workers, to work within either of the following boroughs: Bexley and Haringey.
+Central is currently recruiting for a Housing Advice Worker, to work in the Camden, Islington & Hackney areas.
 The service provides support to ex-offenders with the aim of preventing tenancy breakdown, improving quality of life and promoting independence.

-The successful candidate will be required to work 18.75 hours per week, 2 - 3 days a week working within a Monday - Friday, 9AM - 5PM time frame.
-Cover is required for approximately 6 weeks, with a possibility of extension.
-The pay rate for this role is £11.71 per hour, with £1.41 holiday pay, totalling £13.12 per hour.
+The successful candidate will be required to work 37.5 hours per week, working Monday - Friday, 9AM - 5PM.
+Cover is required for approximately 3 months, with a possibility of extension.
+The pay rate for this role is £12.74 per hour, with £1.54 holiday pay, totalling £14.28 per hour.

 The purpose of the Housing Advice worker role is to provide advice and guidance to offenders aged 18 plus following an assessment of the clients support needs, particularly focusing on their housing, employment and financial needs.
 In this position, you will be working with clients with complex needs including ex-offenders and mental health issues.

 In this position, you will be required to;

 - Hold a caseload of key clients and conduct regular key working sessions resulting in agreed Support Plans

 - To produce comprehensive and high quality assessments on the clients support needs, particularly their housing, employment and financial needs, and accordingly follow the most suitable pathway

 - Work with services users on a brief intervention basis to advice and support them to sustain or obtain accommodation, and to assist them in improving quality of life and moving towards independence

 - Proactively liaise, communicate and negotiate with internal and external specialists and external agencies in order to maximise client support services, resources and funding